Family Cichlidae Bonaparte 1835

 Amatitlania Andinoacara Apistogramma Astronotus Australoheros Biotoecus Bujurquina

-Cichla Cichlasoma Cincelichthys Cleithracara Crenicara Crenicichla Cribroheros Dicrossus Geophagus Guianacara Gymnogeophagus Heros Hoplarchus Ivanacara Krobia Laetacara Maskaheros Mesoheros Mesonauta Mikrogeophagus Nandopsis Nannacara Parachromis Paraneetroplus Pterophyllum Retroculus Rheoheros Rocio Symphysodon Taeniacara Teleocichla Thorichthys Tomocichla Trichromis Uaru Viejita
+Cichla Cichlasoma Cincelichthys Cleithracara Crenicara Crenicichla Cribroheros Dicrossus Geophagus Guianacara Gymnogeophagus Heros Hoplarchus Ivanacara Krobia Laetacara Maskaheros Mesoheros Mesonauta Mikrogeophagus Nandopsis Nannacara Oscura Parachromis Paraneetroplus Pterophyllum Retroculus Rheoheros Rocio Symphysodon Taeniacara Teleocichla Thorichthys Tomocichla Trichromis Uaru Viejita

 Americas